-You can check the NHS website to find your local crisis support services
+You can check the NHS website to find your local crisis support services Student services at City St George's

 Personal tutor support

 All students have access to a personal tutor to act as an academic point of contact and support.
 You will be allocated a personal tutor towards the beginning of the academic year.
 Personal tutors offer regular meetings, provide advice, support and feedback on academic and progress issues, and support students if they experience difficulties with academic or welfare matters.